-All students are members of the Associated Students of Columbia Junior College and they in turn develop a student government.
-Student Government is a representative group of students which is responsible for the conduct of student affairs, coordinates the social activities of campus organizations, sponsors educational and recreational opportunities, and serves as spokesman for the student body.
+All students are members of the Associated Students of Columbia

+Junior College and they in turn develop a student government.
+Student Government is a representative group of students which is responsible for the conduct of student affairs, coordinates the social activities of campus organizations, and serves as spokesman for the student body.
 The government is developed to fit the needs of the students at that particular time.